 After your periods stop (menopause) fat gradually replaces the glandular tissue, which is less dense.

 There is a network of lymph glands close to the breast.
 These are also called lymph nodes.
 They are part of the

 The lymph nodes and lymph vessels contain a yellow fluid called lymph that flows through the lymphatic system.
 It collects waste products and drains them into veins.

 Cancer cells that have broken away from the breast tissue can be carried by the lymph fluid to nearby lymph nodes.
 If you have cancer, but no cancer cells in any of your lymph glands, your cancer is less likely to have spread.

-The diagram shows the network of lymph glands around the breast.
+The diagram below shows the network of lymph glands around the breast.

-The lymph glands in the armpit (axilla) are called the axillary lymph glands.
-There is also a chain of lymph nodes that runs up the centre of the chest, close to the breastbone.
-This is called the internal mammary chain.
+The lymph glands in the armpit are called the axillary lymph glands.
+There are also lymph nodes in the centre of the chest, close to the breastbone.
+These are called the internal mammary chain.